firejoust/mineflayer-physics/README.md

   Returns: PlayerState
 */
-bot.physics.api.getPhysics(entity, controlState)
+bot.physics.api.getNextState(entity, controlState)

 /*
-  Estimate another player's control states based on their velocity
+  Predict another player's control states based on their velocity

   Note that:
   - the "sprint" state has not been implemented